We use cookies to track usage and preferences. You can view our cookies policy here.

 What is Southeastern High Speed?

 If you’re looking to make a journey between London and Kent, and vice-versa, you might have heard about Southeastern High Speed.
 It’s a train service that runs from London St Pancras, and serves Westfield and the Olympic Park at Stratford International before heading for the likes of Dover, Ramsgate and Faversham.
-Let’s take a look at what the trains are like, and if the High Speed service is worth paying more for.
+Let’s take a look at what the trains are like, and how much faster you can get to your destination.

 Where does Southeastern High Speed go?